 About Dual Diagnosis

-A dual diagnosis exists when an individual is experiencing both a substance use disorder and a psychiatric disorder.
-According to statistics provided by the National Alliance on Mental Health, about 8 million adults in the U.S. have a dual diagnosis.
-The symptoms of a dual diagnosis will vary according to the specific combination of disorders involved.
-In general, individuals with a diagnosed mental health disorder are about twice as likely to also suffer from an SUD.
+A dual diagnosis exists when someone has both an SUD and a mental health disorder at the same time.
+According to data provided by NAMI, about 8 million adults in the U.S. have a dual diagnosis.
+People with a mental health disorder are about twice as likely to also suffer from an SUD.
 The symptoms of a dual diagnosis will vary based on which disorders are present.

-- Cognitive impairments
+- Cognitive problems.

-- Declining performance at work or school
+- Decline in work or school performance.

-- Inability to maintain healthy relationships
+- Not able to maintain healthy relationships.

-- Mounting legal problems
+- Mounting legal problems.

-- Extreme mood swings
+- Extreme mood swings.

 What is Dual Diagnosis Treatment?

-Common Dual Diagnosis Combinations
+Common Co-occuring Disorder Combinations

-- Marijuana use disorder and social anxiety disorder
+- Marijuana SUD and social anxiety disorder

-- Alcohol use disorder and depression
+- AUD and depression

-- Benzodiazepine use disorder and anxiety disorder
+- Benzo SUD and anxiety disorder

-- Alcohol use disorder and PTSD
+- AUD and PTSD

-- Opioid use disorder and PTSD
+- Opioid SUD and PTSD

-- Cocaine use disorder and anxiety disorders
+- Cocaine SUD and anxiety disorders

-- Heroin use disorder and depression
+- Heroin SUD and depression

-Dual Diagnosis Patients High Risk
+High Risk Patients

 Capo By the Sea Premier Integrated Dual Diagnosis Provider